How To Stop a Dog From Barking at Strangers

 Offer Rewards

 Poor socialization can result in barking.
-As above offering treats can help get your dog more comfortable around strangers.
+As mentioned above, offering treats can help get your dog more comfortable around strangers.
 You can have various unfamiliar people come to your house at different times and bring treats.
-As they provide your dog with treats and attention, your dog will learn to not see people as a threat.
+As they provide your dog with treats and attention, your dog will learn to see people as a threat.

-It also helps your dog to take him on as many walks as possible and in different places.
+It also helps your dog to go on as many walks as possible and in different places.
 Over time and with enough treats offered along the way, he will learn that strangers are not a threat, even when in unfamiliar places.

 Barriers